Remote Workforce Cybersecurity Holds Unexpected Dangers

 Endpoint Surprises & Confusion

 Some companies faced a hasty scramble to get everyone back to work, often allowing employees to use their personal computers and devices to conduct business.
 Even employees who had their work devices handy found the line between using those devices for business and private purposes growing increasingly blurry, with confusion over BYOD policies and device access common.
 These remote worker endpoints represent major security vulnerabilities to cybersecurity professionals.
-Over 55% cite smartphones, laptops (50%), and other mobile devices (48%) as major points of concern as cybersecurity risks.
+Over 55% cite smartphones, laptops (50%), and other mobile devices (48%) as major points of concern.

 Protect Your Business from Its Biggest Remote Workforce Cybersecurity Risk Fast